 Extenuating or mitigating circumstances are those events which will have a detrimental effect on your study.
-It is in your interest to draw the department's attention to them.
+It is in your interest to draw the department's attention to them and ask for them to be considered in order to mitigate underperformance.
 Such circumstances include (but are not limited to) illness, both bodily and emotional; the severe illness or death of a close family member; a shocking or traumatic personal experience.
-In addition, sudden, unexpected changes in family circumstances might affect your ability to make academic progress as a consequence of their demonstrable emotional impact upon you, and may also be considered as mitigation.
+In addition, sudden, unexpected changes in family circumstances might affect your ability to make academic progress as a consequence of their demonstrable emotional impact upon you and may also be considered as mitigation.
 Please note that pressure of work is not considered to constitute Extenuating Circumstances.
-Further guidance can be found on the VLE.
+Further guidance can be found on the VLE via the following link https://ucleeds.ac.uk/related-documentation/

 We understand that for many students it may be difficult to disclose the details of these kinds of circumstances to those outside their family.
 However, we are fully supportive of students in difficult circumstances and want to assist if at all possible.
 All information received is treated confidentially.
-If you feel inhibited from talking to a personal tutor or other member of staff in the first instance, you may also consider talking to a member of Higher Education Registry Office or the Students' Union for initial, informal advice.
+If you feel inhibited from talking to a personal tutor or other member of staff in the first instance, you may also consider talking to a member of HEDO or the Students' Union for initial, informal advice.

 Clearly, though, in order for your circumstances to be considered, they must be conveyed formally.
 We expect that you will discuss your circumstances before Exam Boards meet, so that they may be taken into account in good time.
-You should be aware that, in the event you feel you need to appeal the outcome of an Exam Board, offering extenuating or mitigating circumstances at that point will need to be accompanied by a good reason why you withheld the information earlier.
+You should be aware that, in the event you feel you need to appeal the outcome of an

+Exam Board, offering extenuating or mitigating circumstances at that point will need to be accompanied by a good reason why you withheld the information earlier.
 Without wanting to invade your privacy, we do expect that you bring such circumstances to your department's attention in a timely manner, despite the discomfort you might feel in so doing.
 Failure to disclose such circumstances at a time when you could have done so may subsequently be problematic.
 Your department will do all it can to support you in difficult situations.